ApamaCommunity/apama-log-analyzer/README.rst

 Features:

 - `status_XXX.csv`: Extracts all periodic statistics from "Correlator Status:" lines, exporting them to an *Excel-friendly CSV file*.
 Columns are named in a user-friendly way, and some derived stats such as event rate are calculated.
+The header line contains additional metadata such as machine info, host:port and timezone.
 - `summary_XXX.csv`: Generates a small *summary* CSV file containing a snapshot of values from the start/middle/end of each log, min/mean/max aggregate values, and deltas between them.
 This is a good first port of call, to check which columns might be worth graphing to chase down a memory leak or unresponsive application.
 - `status_summary_XXX.json`: Optionally, the status line extraction can also write a json file, which could be handy if you want to write a script to process them.
 - Calculates derived statistics including: